 \subsubsection{Igusa varieties}

 Let $E/\Q_p$, $\F_q$, $S_K/\CO_E$ with $K_p$ hyperspecial and $\mu$ be as in section 5.
 Fix an algebraically closed field $k$ containing $\F_q$.
-Denote by $S_{K,k}$ the base change of $S_K$ to $k$.
+Write $S_{K,k}$ for the base change of $S_K$ to $k$.
 Consider the Kottwitz set $B(G)$ for $G_{\Q_p}$.
-Using \ref{IgsImage} and \cite[5.1.4]{SW} (or a classification of their attached isocrystals with additional structures), the isogeny classes of $p$-divisible groups over $k$ with the corresponding $G$-structure are in bijection to the set $B(G,\mu)$ of $\mu$-admissible elements.
-For any $[b]\in B(G,\mu)$ we fix a $p$-divisible group $\mathbb{X}_b$ representing the corresponding isogeny class.
+Using Proposition \ref{IgsImage} and \cite[Theorem 5.1.4]{SW}, the isogeny classes of $p$-divisible groups over $k$ with the corresponding $G$-structure are in bijection to the set $B(G,\mu)$ of $\mu$-admissible elements.
+For any $[b]\in B(G,\mu)$, we fix a $p$-divisible group $\mathbb{X}_b$ representing the corresponding isogeny class.
 Write $\tilde{\mathbb{X}}_b$ for its universal cover.

-\begin{defn} We let $\underline{\mathrm{Aut}}_G(\mathbb{X}_b)$ be the fpqc sheaf of groups on (the opposite category of) $k$-algebras
+\begin{defn} We let $\underline{\mathrm{Aut}}_G(\mathbb{X}_b)$ be the fpqc sheaf of groups on $k$-$\mathrm{alg^{op}}$, the opposite category of $k$-algebras

 i.e. $\CO_B$-linear automorphisms of $\mathbb{X}_b\times_kR$ that preserve the polarization up to an element in $\underline{\mathrm{Aut}}(\mu_{p^\infty})(R)=\underline{\Z_p^\times}(R)$.
 Here $\underline{\Z_p^\times}$ is considered as a sheaf on $k$-$\mathrm{alg^{op}}$ by taking continuous maps from $\Spec(R)$ to the profinite group $\Z_p^\times$. \end{defn}